-Additionally, the Plan allows Stifel financial advisors who achieve certain levels of production a contribution of a certain percentage of their gross commissions.
-As stipulated by the Plan, the financial advisors have a contribution of 5% of their gross commissions.
-The contribution is split between company restricted stock units and debentures.
+Additionally, the Plan allows Stifel financial advisors who achieve certain levels of production the option to defer a certain percentage of their gross commissions.
+As stipulated by the Plan, the financial advisors will defer 5% of their gross commissions.
+The mandatory deferral is split between company restricted stock units and debentures.
 They have the option to defer an additional 1% of gross commissions into company stock units.

-In addition, certain financial advisors, upon joining our company, may receive company stock units in lieu of transition cash payments.
+In addition, certain revenue producers, upon joining the Company, may receive company stock units in lieu of transition cash payments.
 Deferred compensation related to these awards generally vests over a one- to eight-year period.
 Deferred compensation costs are amortized on a straight-line basis over the deferral period.